Welcome from Ed Marshall, Head of School

 Thank you for visiting Greene Street Friends School!

 Let me share with you a bit about myself, what's distinctive about Greene Street and some great things that are happening here.

-When I first arrived, I learned that the previous Head of School, Norma Vogel, had stood in front of the School and greeted students every morning.
+We are a small, caring community that makes everyone feel known by one another.
+For example, I learned upon my arrival at Greene Street Friends that the previous Head of School, Norma Vogel, stood in front of the School and greeted each student by name with a handshake every morning.
 I have kept up Norma's tradition, and our teachers welcome students every day in similar fashion.